 This cake is available at any Ideal Market location for pre-order or pickup.

 Brennan’s Pink Parade King Cake

-This year, Brennan’s French Quarter Restaurant is offering king cakes for the first time in its 75-year history.
-New to the scene are the Pink Parade King Cake and Black and Gold Chocolate King Cake (as well as a traditional cake too).
+Brennan’s French Quarter Restaurant is offering king cakes for the second time in its 75-year history.
+New to the scene is the Bananas Foster king cake, with the Pink Parade King Cake coming back in 2022 (as well as a traditional cake too).
 The Pink Parade Cake, meant to recall the pink exterior of Brennan’s famed restaurant, is “a light brioche, not very eggy,” says a recent customer.
 “The bread is not very cinnamon-y or sweet, but the icing is really sweet.
 So, it balances out.
 Pink Parade comes filled with strawberry-flavored cream cheese… not a lot of filling, which keeps all of the flavors in check.”
 Strawberries from local farms are used to created the strawberry jam mixed into the cream cheese.

 La Petite Sophie King Cakes